youaregod666/IMineOS_BIOS/README.md

 -   Animations, wallpapers, screensavers, color schemes and huge customization possibilities
 -   Open source system API and detailed illustrated documentations

+## how to install EFI

+	pastebin run KCKNwu4t

 ## How to install?

 The easiest way is to use default **pastebin** script.
 Insert an OpenOS floppy disk to computer, insert an Internet Card, turn computer on and type the following to console to install IMineOS: